ArronJablonowski/ArronJablonowski/README.md

     - A simple script to demonstrate the need for NLA (network level authentication), and test RDP connections for NLA missconfigs
 - <b>Bash</b>
   - [birtha](https://github.com/ArronJablonowski/birtha)
-    - A modular Bash framework for conducting live incident response.
+    - A modular Bash framework for conducting live incident response and threat hunting.

 <!--
 **ArronJablonowski/ArronJablonowski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.